phanhongan/ml-systems-evaluation/README.md

 ## 🛠️ Development

 ### 📚 Documentation
-For comprehensive documentation including user guides, developer guides, and industry-specific guides, see the [Documentation Index](./docs/README.md).
+For documentation including user guides, developer guides, and industry-specific guides, see the [Documentation Index](./docs/README.md).

 ### 📁 Project Structure
 See [PROJECT_STRUCTURE.md](./PROJECT_STRUCTURE.md) for the most up-to-date and detailed project structure.